nldlabs/nlddoc/docs/Overview/faq.md

 ### Can I customize the theme?

-Not directly. nlddoc uses VitePress's default theme.
+Not directly. fastdocs uses VitePress's default theme.

-For heavy customization, consider using VitePress directly. nlddoc prioritizes simplicity over customization.
+For heavy customization, consider using VitePress directly. fastdocs prioritizes simplicity over customization.

 ### What markdown features are supported?